chi-lambda/curlgenerator/README.md

-    -i, --stdin                                                Read body from standard input -c, --cookie <COOKIE-FILE>                                 Cookie file; enables cookie management --curl-opts <CURL-OPTS>                                Additional options passed to curl
+    -i, --stdin                                                Read body from standard input -c, --cookie <COOKIE-FILE>                                 Cookie file; enables cookie management --curl-opts <CURL-OPTS>                                Additional options passed to curl --env-params                                           Get parameters from environment
+        --pwsh-env                                             Prefix PowerShell parameters with "env:".
+No effect on bash or without --env-params
+        --required-default                                     If a required parameter is missing but has a default value, it can be omitted
 ```

 Running the following: